 I sit, chin on my cupped palms and I’m wedged into my tight seat.
 Emily used to sit slightly higher than me, her jacket folded thick over that flake.
 I used to rest my head against her hip.
 We lost our virginity here.
 A moment between old friends – nothing more.

 She fainted?
-No … hang on … she’d fainted a couple of days before.
+Actually, she’d fainted a couple of days before.
 And she’d been looking a bit wretched and pale.
 I hadn’t given it much thought.
 Emily seemed indestructible.
 And Charlotte took up a lot of my time.

-It hits me again and again nearly every day.
+It hits me again and again, almost hourly.
 Emily is gone.
 Shit.
 My best friend … like a sister.
 We grew up together.
 Met under the bus shelter every day and walked to school … for years.
 Sat here, watched the sun come up, go down… I’m never going to see her again.

 Then she came here and died.

-A gust rattles the plastic of my jacket, whipping the hood against my face.
+A gust rattles the fabric of my jacket, whipping the hood against my cheek.
 I shouldn’t have come here again.
 I feel like someone has emptied me out.
 Rain runs down my face.
 The clouds make tears for me.